influxdata/docs-v2/content/influxdb/v2.0/reference/glossary.md

 Regular expressions (regex or regexp) are patterns used to match character combinations in strings.

+### rejected point

+A data point that InfluxDB could not write to the target bucket.
+InfluxDB logs information about rejected points to the `_monitoring` system bucket.

+See how to [review rejected writes](/influxdb/v2.0/write-data/troubleshoot/#review-rejected-writes) for more information.

 ### retention period
 The duration of time that a bucket retains data.
 Points with timestamps older than their bucket's retention period are dropped.